 (d)Participating in national and international NGO activities to ensure adequate representation and exchange of information as well as to publish and place at the disposal of all research information generated through the activities of the group or its members.

-Dr Edem A. ENIANG, Senior Lecturer at the University of Uyo, Nigeria
+Dr Edem A. ENIANG, Full Professor at the University of Uyo, Nigeria